International Journal of Applied Dental Sciences

 How to cite this article:

-Sushobhan Das, Harish Saluja, Seemit Shah, Anuj Dadhich, Pulkit Khandelwal and Vinayak More.
+Sushobhan Das, Harish Saluja, Seemit Shah, Anuj Dadhich, Pulkit Khandelwal, Vinayak More.
 Keratocystic odontogenic tumour of maxilla and mandible – A case report.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 95-97.
+Int J Appl Dent Sci 2020;6(3):95-97.